Deborah Robbins Millman

 Deborah joined LCF with more than 20 years of for-profit and nonprofit management, strategic development and animal advocacy.
 She has been passionate about wildlife preservation and conservation since childhood: Exploring the fields, forests and waterbodies near her Massachusetts home, she developed a respect for wildlife and an appreciation for animals’ integral part in our ecosystem.

-The Venice resident has a master’s degree in political management from The George Washington University (DC) and an undergraduate degree from Hofstra University (NY).
-She is accredited in public relations and has served on multiple local and regional boards.
+The Venice resident has a master’s degree in political management from The George Washington University (DC) and an undergraduate dual degree in communications and history from Hofstra University (NY).
+She is accredited in public relations, a Leadership Sarasota County graduate, and has served on multiple local and regional boards.